plain-solutions-gmbh/kirby-components/README.md

 **Images toggles field**

-You can use the selector standalone:
+You can use the component selector also standalone:

 ```yml
 image_toggle: